10 Simple Steps

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 Sooner or later, chances are your brand will need outside funding and Alabama is again, very hospitable.
 There’s a strong small business development network throughout the state you can tap into early on or approach later.
-Don’t forget about social lending and CrowdFunding though, as both are thriving in The South.
+Don’t forget about social lending and CrowdFunding though, as both are great resources for Alabama startups.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like fried chicken and biscuits/waffles.
 You can also browse our guide on How to Finance a Business to start generating ideas.